thummel1867/thummel/README.md

 Find me on [LinkedIn!](https://www.linkedin.com/in/thomas-hummel1867/)

 ***
-My name is Thomas.
+My name is Thomas!
 I'm a Full-Stack developer with an interest in environmentalism.

 Here's a short list of what can be found in my coding toolbox: